 Museum internships offer students an opportunity to gain valuable learning experiences through collaboration with diverse students and professionals in a wide variety of areas including Anthropology Collections, Ecology & Conservation, Geology & Paleontology, Heritage Festivals, Development, Marketing, Education, Museum administration and HR.
 Interns work with a mentor focusing on key learning objectives to enhance their educational experience and meet specific internship goals.

-Status: Part-Time, Unpaid
+Status: Part-Time, Temporary, Project Specific

 Volunteers play an integral role in the Museum's daily operations and special events.
 From working in collections and archives to welcoming guests at the summer festivals, volunteers provide essential support to MNA's mission.